Patcire/drone-it/README.md

 Code, icons and logo by Patcire.

-Font used on logo and through the APP is "" by "".
+Font used on logo and through the APP is "Sixtyfour" by "*Jens Kutílek*".

 Everyone have permission to fork and mod the code fron this repo and use it to make their own *uncommercial* things.
 Only requirement is credit me :) Same with icons, they are free to use for no commercial projects (with credits).